Data Extraction, Automation and Digital Transformation through Humans in the Loop workflows

 AI, automation and the future of work

-By merging existing deep learning methods with optical character recognition technology, companies and individuals have been able to automate the process of digitizing documents and enabled easier manual data entry procedures, better logging and storage, lower errors and better response times.
+By merging existing deep learning methods with optical character recognition technology, companies and individuals have been able to automate the process of digitizing documents and enabled easier manual data entry (or automated data entry) procedures, better logging and storage, lower errors and better response times.
 But automation hasn't always been taken in the most positive light by a big chunk of population.

 Creating opportunities or taking them away?